torsday/notebook/learning_log.md

 ---

-- Playing around with [Huginn](https://github.com/cantino/huginn/), an interesting agent tool.
+- Playing around with [Huginn](https://github.com/cantino/huginn/), an interesting agent tool, like IFTTT ([here's a nice video](https://vimeo.com/61976251)).
 Touches Kitematic, which is a pretty great Docker tool.

 2016-02-03